 - The rest of the process is pretty straightforward.
 First, choose the type of files you want to recover.
 On a rooted device, you’ll also have to grant it access through a Superuser request window.

-It’s almost guaranteed you’ll recover your lost videos with one of those two ways, but if you want more third-party solutions, check our “Top 7 Best Android Data Recovery Software That Actually Works (2021)” guide.
+It’s almost guaranteed you’ll recover your lost videos with one of those two ways, but if you want more third-party solutions, check our ranking of the best Android data recovery software, as well as the ranking of the best apps to recover data from SD card on Android.
 If you’d prefer to stick with Samsung’s and Google’s official ways of doing things, read on to find out about them.

 If you’re using a smartphone by Samsung, and you’re taking advantage of its online syncing capabilities, rejoice!
 Your files are (probably) safe, already backed-up online!
 So, even if they disappeared from your device, you can get them back, and allow us to use a fancy popular term, “from the cloud”!
 Or, rather, Microsoft’s OneDrive, for that’s what Samsung’s using these days for online syncing.